Academic Catalog

 2. Summer Scholars Program

-The Lisska Center coordinates Denison’s Summer Scholars Program.
+The Lisska Center coordinates Denison’s Lisska Summer Scholars Program.
 Each year, more than 120 students across all disciplines receive funding to support independent research under the close supervision of a faculty member, or full-time collaborative work with faculty members, during the summer.
-It gives students in all disciplines a unique undergraduate venue in which to experiment with ideas and artistic expression, pursue an intellectual passion, and focus intently on the resolution of a question over a sustained period of time.
-Summer Scholars projects do not confer credit hours and are not graded.
-All students must produce a scholarly project (e.g., final poster, paper, performance, or equivalent) and present their summer’s work in a public forum.
+The program gives students a unique undergraduate venue in which to experiment with ideas and artistic expression, pursue an intellectual passion, and focus intently on the resolution of a question over a sustained period of time.

 • will be returning to Denison in the fall and has registered for classes;